-Applicants to the R.N. to B.S.N program must meet the following admission criteria:
+Applicants to the RN to BSN program must meet the following admission criteria:

-- 1. At least 23 years of age. - 2.
-At least three years of work experience and currently working at least part time as a nurse. - 3.
+- 1. At least 23 years of age. - At least three years of work experience and currently working at least part time as a nurse. - 3.
 Cumulative GPA of 2.70 or higher for transferable college credit. - 4.
-Current and valid lowa R.N. license.
-Nursing courses with a clinical component may not be taken by a person: a) who has been denied licensure by the Board; b) whose license is currently suspended, surrendered or revoked in any U.S. jurisdiction; c) whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action. - In consultation with the coordinator of the R.N. to B.S.N. program, select an articulation option. - 6.
-Complete prerequisite courses as appropriate for the articulation option selected. - Send a written request for admission to the Admissions, Promotion and Graduation committee of the Department of Nursing. - 8.
+Current and valid Iowa RN license.
+Nursing courses with a clinical component may not be taken by a person: a) who has been denied licensure by the Board; b) whose license is currently suspended, surrendered or revoked in any U.S. jurisdiction; c) whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action. - 5.
+In consultation with the coordinator of the RN to BSN program, select an articulation option. - Complete prerequisite courses as appropriate for the articulation option selected. - 7.
 Complete a health examination by a physician or nurse practitioner (within the past two years), receive and/or update the recommended immunization, and forward this information to the Department of Nursing.
-(Forms for filing this information should be requested from the Department of Nursing prior to the physical examination). - Show proof of current certification for Basic Cardiac Life Support (BCLS) from the American Heart Association. - Show proof of health insurance coverage and nursing liability insurance coverage. - 11.
-Submit a copy of current lowa nursing license.
+(Forms for filing this information should be requested from the Department of Nursing prior to the physical examination). - Show proof of current certification for Basic Cardiac Life Support (BCLS) from the American Heart Association. - Show proof of health insurance coverage and nursing liability insurance coverage. - 10.
+Submit a copy of current lowa nursing license. - 11.
 Complete a background check done by a third party company selected by the Department of Nursing.
 Any Issues will require a meeting with the program director.